The aim of abdominoplasty is to remodel the abdomen structure, achieving a flat abdomen and slender and harmonious silhouette.

 Click on the buttons to see the before-and-after comparison.

-We normally use a general anesthetic, due to the fact that the patient must be completely relaxed in order for us to perform the suture of the rectus abdominis muscle.
-In some cases, we also perform the procedure with epidural anesthetic and sedation.
-Any decision by the anesthetist to adopt this technique must be made with the patient.
+We normally use a general anaesthesia, due to the fact that the patient must be completely relaxed in order that the surgeon could perform the suture of the rectus abdominis muscle.
+In some cases, we also perform the procedure with epidural anaesthesia and sedation.
+Any decision about adopting the anaesthesia is made together with the patient and anaesthetist.

 Yes: Provided they are located below the navel, they will disappear since this portion of skin is removed.